Longcope-group/PREFT/README.md

 # PREFT
 **P**ost-**R**econnection **E**volution of a **F**lux **T**ube

-A 1D flare code in a 3D space.
+Numerical modeling of a 1D flare loop in a 3D space.